Serginho (footballer, born 2001)

 Sérgio Pereira Andrade (born 29 January 2001), known as Serginho, is a professional footballer who plays as a winger for UAE Pro League club Al Wasl.
-Born in Portugal, he represents the Cape Verde national team.
+Born in Portugal, he has represented the Cape Verde national team.

 Club career

 Serginho is a youth product of the academies of Belenenses, Sacavenense, and Benfica.
-Beginning his career with the Benfica U23s for the first half of the 2020-21 season, he moved to Estoril's that winter.
+Beginning his career with the Benfica U23s for the first half of the 2020–21 season, he moved to Estoril's that winter.
 He signed his first professional contract with Estoril on 19 July 2022, keeping him at the club until 2025.

 Serginho made his professional and Primeira Liga debut as a late starter in a 2–2 tie with Rio Ave on 19 August 2022.

 On 31 July 2023, Danish Superliga side Viborg announced the signing of Serginho on a three-year deal, for a reported fee of €500.000.

 Serginho was sold to UAE Pro League club Al Wasl on 4 August 2025.